Workplace Giving.co.uk

 A typical application asks for:

-- Your total UK employee headcount (used as the denominator for award percentages)
+• Your total UK employee headcount (the denominator for award percentages)

-- The number of employees currently donating via payroll
+• The number of employees currently donating via payroll giving

-There is no application fee.
+There’s no application fee.
 The administrative effort is modest — typically an afternoon’s work for someone in HR or payroll, assuming the underlying scheme is in good order.
-If your scheme is not in good order, the application is a useful diagnostic.
-We have written separately about running an internal payroll giving campaign for employers who want to lift participation before applying.

 Why employers bother

-It is reasonable to ask whether a kitemark from a scheme most of your customers have never heard of is worth pursuing.
-There are four practical answers.
+It’s reasonable to ask whether a kitemark from a scheme most of your customers haven’t heard of is worth pursuing.
+Four practical answers:

 1. It gives the scheme an internal anchor

 Payroll giving suffers from a launch-and-forget problem.
 The Quality Mark gives HR and finance teams a recurring reason to look at participation numbers, refresh comms, and bring the scheme into induction packs.
-The award cycle does the work that good intentions usually do not.
+The award cycle does the work that good intentions usually don’t.

 2. It supports CSR and ESG reporting